14 July 2018

 on course website

-In a globalizing world, health challenges are also transcending national boundaries and becoming more complex.
-This course addresses the growing complexity of the burden of disease, particularly in low and middle-income countries, as well as the main challenges surrounding health systems, infectious and non-communicable conditions, child health, and reproductive health.
-Students will gain a critical and holistic view on these challenges as well as potential solutions.
+This course provides you with in-depth insights into the growing complexity of the burden of disease, particularly in low and middle-income countries, as well as the main challenges surrounding health systems, infectious and non-communicable conditions, child and reproductive health.
+It equips you with a critical and holistic view on these challenges as well as the potential solutions.

-You gain a critical knowledge of local and global health issues.
+•Gain a critical knowledge of local and global health issues.

-You know how to obtain reliable and critical data to develop a topic for discussion.
+•Know how to obtain reliable and critical data to develop a topic for discussion.

-You possess the skills needed debate topics related to global health.
+•Possess the skills needed debate topics related to global health.

 Contact hours: 45

-The Amsterdam Summer School offers ten scholarships that cover the full tuition fee of one course.
-Information about how to apply for the scholarship will be posted soon on the website.Register for this course
+The VU Amsterdam Summer School offers ten scholarships that cover the full tuition and housing fees of one course.
+Information about how to apply for the scholarship will be posted on the VU Amsterdam Summer School website.Register for this course

 on course website